Politics of San Marino: The Congress of State

+Council of Twelve

+The Council of Twelve is appointed by the Grand and General Council.
+Until 2003, it functioned as a court of appeal, however it is now mostly responsible for authorising the acquisition of property by foreigners.

 Political parties and elections

 San Marino is a multi-party democratic republic.
 The two main parties are the Sammarinese Christian Democratic Party (PDCS) and the Party of Socialists and Democrats (PSD, a merger of the Socialist Party of San Marino and the Party of Democrats) in addition to several other smaller parties.
 It is difficult for any party to gain a pure majority and most of the time the government is run by a coalition.

 Because tourism accounts for more than 50% of the economic sector, the government relies not only on taxes and customs for revenue, but also on the sale of coins and postage stamps to collectors throughout the world.
 In addition, the Italian Government pays San Marino an annual budget subsidy provided under the terms of the Basic Treaty with Italy.

 Judiciary

-The Council of Twelve

-The Council of Twelve (Italian: Consiglio dei XII) serves as the supreme tribunal of the republic.
-The Grand and General Council elects the Council of Twelve, whose members remain in office until the next general election.
-The Council of Twelve has appellate jurisdiction in the third instance.
-Two government inspectors represent the State in financial and patrimonial questions.